jasoncorpuz/quiz-app/README.md

 Refer back to the checkpoints on accessibility and forms for help.
 Use responsive design.
 Be fully usable by keyboard (which will be easy enough if you start with a form).
-Process requirements
-Before you dive into the app, you'll need to:

-gather content for your app.
-That means typing up the questions you'll ask and gathering any images or icons you'll need. think about the user experiences outlined above and how your design must make them possible. design your app using HTML wireframes, which are HTML- (and minimal CSS-) only versions of the different screens in your app.